 1. Vehicle Dimensions

-Vehicle size and weight affects every towing situation and naturally influence the average price of a towing service.
-The best towing companies will be fully prepared to provide both light duty and medium/heavy duty solutions and to provide a competitive quote to go with it.
+Vehicle size and weight affects every towing situation and naturally influence the level of service needed that can affect the average cost to tow a car.
+The best towing companies will be fully prepared to provide both light-duty and medium/heavy duty solutions and to provide a competitive quote to go with it.

 2. Towing vs. Roadside Assistance

 Budgeting for towing rates in Maryland means not mixing that service up with issues that don’t require very advanced assistance.
 Towing companies are usually versatile and ready to help with any of your roadside needs.
 Maybe you don’t need a tow and you just ran out of gas, in which case you’re lucky because a towing company can also accommodate you with that.

 3. Time of Day, Time of Year, and Acts of God

 Running into issues on the road is cheaper when they happen within typical working hours (or not long before/after them).
 The average cost to tow a car will be higher if you find yourself calling for a truck in the evening, night, or early morning.
 Harsh weather such as winter storms, floods, and blizzards can also cause towing rates in Maryland to climb.

 4. Electric and Hybrid Cars Require Special Handling

 Electrics and hybrids can break down or get flats just like any other vehicle.
 They can also run out of charge, which will require a recharging truck rather than a towing one.
 When a tow is necessary, it’s vital to inform the professionals that you drive an electric/hybrid and to choose a flatbed truck over other transport types.
 Failure to do this could turn an average towing bill into a seriously expensive mistake.